Klarna Group (KLAR) Hit With IPO-Related Securities Class Action Amid 102% Spike in Credit Loss Provision, Questions About Risk-Related Trends Disclosures - Hagens Berman

 News provided byHagens Berman Sobol Shapiro LLP

-SAN FRANCISCO, Dec.
-24, 2025 /PRNewswire/ -- A securities class action styled Nayak v.
+SAN FRANCISCO , Dec.
+27, 2025 /PRNewswire/ -- A securities class action styled Nayak v.
 Klarna Group plc, et al., No. 1:25-cv-07033 (E.D.N.Y.) has been filed, seeking to represent investors who purchased or otherwise acquired Klarna Group plc (NYSE: KLAR) securities in the company's September 2025 initial public offering.

 National shareholder rights law firm Hagens Berman continues to investigate claims that Klarna's offering documents violated federal securities laws and urges investors who suffered significant losses to contact the firm now to discuss their rights.